-The Department offers community-engaged courses that allow students to take part in fieldwork which utilizes language skills and serves local Spanish- and Portuguese-speaking communities.
+The Department offers community-engaged courses that allow students to take part in fieldwork that utilizes language skills and serves local Spanish- and Portuguese-speaking communities.
 Learn more about these courses below.

 The Community Engagement Program was recently featured in the Daily Bruin.